Ty France Player Props: Mariners vs. Pirates

-On Saturday, Ty France (.283 on-base percentage in past 10 games, 58 points below season-long percentage) and the Seattle Mariners play the Pittsburgh Pirates, whose starting pitcher will be Roansy Contreras.
+On Sunday, Ty France (.525 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the Pittsburgh Pirates, whose starting pitcher will be Luis Ortiz.
 First pitch is at 4:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Pirates.
+In his previous appearance, he collected two extra-base hits (2-for-3 with two doubles and an RBI) against the Pirates.

 Ty France Game Info & Props vs. the Pirates